sabio-engineering/cookbook-dvelp/guides/code-style/Readme.md

   * JSHint for Javascript lints
   * Rubocop for Ruby lints
-  * SCSS Lint for, well, SCSS lints
+  * SCSS Lint, for SCSS lints
+  * Slim Lint, well, for Slim lints

 First, you need to add the gems to your project's Gemfile: